subrahmanyam-pampana/SAP_MII_NOTES/sap_mii_notes.md

 ## Services:

-**Below is the list of services which are available in MII 12.0 and later.
+**Below is the list of services which are available in MII 12.0 and later**

 - Admin
 - Scheduler
 - SystemInfo
-**Below I mentioned few more services which are available in MII 12.1 and later
+**Below I mentioned few more services which are available in MII 12.1 and later**
 - Indexing
 - Monitoring
 - BLSManager